Evaluation Contribution

 • Building practical accountability mechanisms into the ongoing management of programs

-• Assessing program success in terms of processes, outputs and outcomes
+• Assessing program success in terms of processes, outputs, and outcomes

 • Determining the transferability of successful programs to other locations, organizations, and service environments